 Cahiers, no. 122

 In 1997, the IAU île-de-France initiated a prospective reflection on the increasing number of persons 60 and over in our society, and on its effects on retirement, services, transport, leisure activities.
-Ile-de-France will join the national ageing process The sign of the ...
+Over the future decades, the development of new forms of work, the ...